 As a person of faith it is easy for me to look back and see YHWH/the Universe preparing me for the work I completely enjoy and feel comfortable doing now: Helping people understand and cope with the loss of their animal companions.
 There’s never an easy straight forward plan with grief.
 Grief is as unique as each of us.
 I am truly honored when someone includes me on their grief journey.

-Assembly of the Wandering Shepherd was created in such a way I can serve, help, people and animals, often those most in need.
+Assembly of the Wandering Shepherd was created in such a way I can serve people and animals, often those most in need.
 On the dog training side I volunteer for AWS which allows us to keep our prices low.
-We provide scholarships for foster dogs, newly adopted dogs, disabled dogs, and senior dogs.
+We provide scholarships for foster dogs, newly adopted dogs, disabled dogs, dog-reactive dogs, and senior dogs.
 These dogs and their humans are often the most in need of guidance and fun things to do together.

 I have created a unique Olfactory Fun program that provides the opportunity for dog-reactive dogs to get into a classroom (all by themselves) and be the glorious dogs they are.
 Too many dog-reactive dogs and their humans do not get the opportunity to attend dog classes.
 This is a fun class where dogs learn about being dogs and the humans learn how to support their dogs.
 This is also a great class for dogs who have retired from sports.
 Sometimes the human of a retired canine athlete can feel sad and alone when they no longer have trials to attend.
 This class provides for, and cares about, the human and the dog as they navigate some of life’s challenges.

 Because providing grief services is something I will never charge for, the nonprofit corporation structure, including the tax rules, was the logical decision.
 I have been blessed with donations that help pay for continuing education for me and others and it provides for those scholarships I mentioned earlier.
 In many ways this donation based system has helped create the community I was aiming for.
-One example of this: Two students and myself will be attending Animal Death Doula school through the University of Vermont in the fall.
+One example of this: Two students and myself attended Companion Animal End-Of-Life Doula school through the University of Vermont in 2022.
+More AWS students will take this course as time goes on.
+All have agreed to use these new skills on a volunteer basis to help others

 I am truly blessed to have traveled my amazing journey.
 I continue to improve upon my skills and education.
 As a result the services I provide are always growing.
 I call myself a “dog trainer” but please know - I love the human half of animal guardianship just as much as the animal half.
 I know if I teach the human to have a loving relationship filled with communication with their animal, that will not only benefit their current pet, but all the pets to come.
 And despite the pain we all feel when a cherished pet dies, I hope each of us continues to bring animals into our homes.
 I can think of nothing more rewarding than sharing my home with animals and basking in the love they receive and provide in turn.